Adobe-Marketing-Cloud/target-experience-templates/banner-carousel-thumbnails/README.md

 1. **Text** The text will display under the smaller image
 1. **Link**  The link will be initiated when the larger image is clicked

-This carousel has a maximum image limit of 3 images.

 ### How to use
 To use this experience template, copy the entire code sample from "template.html" in this folder into Adobe Target in one of two ways.
 After copying in to Adobe Target, you can modify the images, text, and links as needed.